 11. My own country is incredible

 I love traveling abroad, don't get me wrong.
 But I've learned that my own country is pretty damn special, too.
 It's huge and diverse and very, very beautiful.
-From New York City to the Florida Everglades to the Grand Canyon to San Francisco, this country has SO much to offer.
+From New York City to the Florida Everglades to the Southwest to San Francisco, this country has SO much to offer.
 And so much to love.

 12. No one cares about my eating/drinking habits

 I've never been a very adventurous eater, and I don't drink alcohol.
 I always figured people would judge me for this.
 But I've learned over the past few years that trying weird new foods can be fun.
-And funny.
 And I've learned that most people accept that I don't drink, and don't try to guilt me into it.